cloud-machine-111/lobbying_networks_site/README.md

 data:
 - There are a few instances of edges where nodes no bills in common, but I think it's either a post-processing error (zz bills), or maybe the infomap algorithm jumping between disconnected subgraphs--if the latter, I'll drop those edges.
+- Off the dome I remember "weight = base" meaning "only counting number of shared bills".
+So we don't actually have "weight = base spending" as an option.
+Need to change this.

 interactivity:
 - remove physics animation when jumping between years